AnyChart/docs.anychart.com/Basic_Charts_Types/Step_Area_Chart.md

 Step area charts are used to visualize changes occurring at irregular intervals: for example, changes in tax rates or interest rates.
 While the basic area chart shows both the trend in data and the magnitude of change over time, the step area chart draws attention from the trend to highlight periods with no change and emphasize the exact time of each change (as well as its magnitude).

-The Step Area and Area chart types share all the settings, so this article explains just how to create a basic step area chart and configure its only specific setting – step direction.
+The Step Area and Area chart types share all the settings, so this article explains just how to create a basic Step Area chart and configure its only special setting – step direction.
 To learn about other settings, see the [Area Chart](Area_Chart) article.

+See also:

+* [General Settings](General_Settings) (settings that affect all chart types)
+* {api:anychart.core.cartesian.series.StepArea}AnyChart API{api} (a full list of methods available for the Step Area series).

 ##Quick Start

-To create a step area series, use the {api:anychart.charts.Cartesian#stepArea}stepArea(){api} method (before, of course, you should create a chart by using {api:anychart#area}anychart.area(){api} or any other cartesian chart constructor):
+To create a Step Area series, use the {api:anychart.charts.Cartesian#stepArea}stepArea(){api} method (before, of course, you should create a chart by using {api:anychart#area}anychart.area(){api} or any other cartesian chart constructor):

 ```
 // create a data set